-Interestingly, 'aware' does not show the same behavior as 'unaware'; in a context in which it is common ground that all students smoke, 'aware... some' is fine, (15), but 'unaware... some' is not, (13).
-This is as things should be, according to (9): the 'some'-sentence in (15) does not logically entail its 'all'-alternative (i.e., that John is aware that all students smoke), therefore it is predicted to come with the requirement that it must be contextually possible that 'some' is true while 'all' is either false or undefined.
-In contrast to the previous examples, here a genuinely disjunctive requirement is generated because the truth of 'some' in (15) is indeed compatible with both falsity and undefinedness of its 'all'-alternative; thus the requirement is that it must be contextually possible that 'some' -sentence in (15) is true and either not all students smoke or all students smoke but John does not believe so.
-Given the background assumptions in (15), the second possibility is not contextually ruled out and therefore the 'some'-sentence is predicted to be acceptable.
+As pointed out by S&S, 'aware' does not show the same behavior as 'unaware'.
+In a context in which it is common ground that all students smoke, 'aware...some...' is fine, (17), but 'unaware...some...' is not, (15a).
+This is as things should be, according to (11): the 'some'-sentence in (17) does not logically entail its 'all'-alternative (i.e., that John is aware that all students smoke), therefore it is predicted to come with the requirement that it must be contextually possible that 'some' is true while 'all' is either false or undefined.
+In contrast to the previous examples, here a genuinely disjunctive requirement is generated because the truth of 'some' in (17) is indeed compatible with both falsity and undefinedness of its 'all'-alternative; thus the requirement is that it must be contextually possible that the 'some'-sentence in (17) is true and either not all students smoke or all students smoke but John does not believe so.
+Given the background assumptions in (17), the second possibility is not contextually ruled out and therefore the 'some'-sentence is predicted to be acceptable.

-Every effect so far discussed (and those that will be discussed in the following sections) can be reconstructed "locally".
+Importantly, every effect so far discussed (and those that will be discussed in the following sections) can be reconstructed "locally".

-- (16) a. [#]No professor who has exactly two students invited all of them. - b. [#]If all students smoke, John is unaware that some students smoke. - c. [#]Either John gave his students different grades, or he gave some of them an A.
+- (18) a.
+No professor who has exactly two students invited all of them. - b.
+If all students smoke, John is unaware that some students smoke. - c.
+Either John gave his students different grades, or he gave some of them an A.

-Take (16a) (the same point can be made with the other two examples).
+Take (18a) (the same point can be made with the other two examples).
 The problem here is that, at root, the sentence logically entails its 'both'-alternative, indeed the two are logically equivalent.
-Consequently, (9) no longer predicts any contrast to arise, contrary to fact.
-This is because (9) is a global condition that applies to sentences at root and, as such, it is blind to the internal constitution of sentences.
-However, correct predictions are made if (9) is checked against the local context of the
+The reason is that the presupposition triggered by 'both' in the sentence 'no professor who has exactly two students invited both of them' is filtered through the restrictor and boils down to the

-8 The acute reader might object that even if this possibility is contextually ruled out (e.g., in a context in which it is common ground that (i) all students smoke and (ii) either John thinks all students smoke or he thinks that no student smokes), the 'all'-sentence (i.e., John is unaware that all students smoke) is still acceptable.
-Indeed this fact cannot be accounted for by (9) but it will be one of the welcomed predictions of LI in section 5.
+6 The acute reader might object that even if this possibility is contextually ruled out (e.g., in a context in which it is common ground that (i) all students smoke and (ii) either John thinks all students smoke or he thinks that no student smokes), the 'all'-sentence (i.e., John is unaware that all students smoke) is still acceptable.
+Indeed this fact cannot be accounted for by (11) but it will be one of the welcomed predictions of LI in section 5.